 Night 4: A number of designated backcountry campsites are found further east on Stormy Creeks Trail

-Hike [Trip Name] with a Guide
+Hike the Mummy Range with a Guide

 Guided Mummy Range backpacking trips are available, and are a stress-free, exciting way to do this trip.
 The tour company handles permits, gear, transportation, meals, and provides a professional guide so you can focus 100% on enjoying your adventure.
 Read more…